 Google strives to offer a quality experience for its consumer and will present content that it regards as worthy of the consumer’s search, enquiry and time.

-In order for Google to serve up your website, you need to develop high quality content.
-From an SEO perspective, in order to rank good quality content, your content should feed into a demand.
+In order for Google to serve your website to your target audience, you need to develop high-quality content.
+From an SEO perspective, in order to rank good quality content, your content should feed a demand.
 Analyzing keywords will help you identify the demand and the type of content that you need to produce.

 To help search engines identify and index your website content, make sure that your content is relevant and that keywords are found within: